mageplaza/magento-2-better-product-reviews-graphql/README.md

-# Better Product Reviews GraphQl
+# Magento 2 Product Reviews GraphQL / PWA
 This module provides type and resolver information for the GraphQl module to generate catalog reviews information endpoints.

 ## How to install